wasaysir/wasaysir/README.md

 ## Things about me!

-- I'm a student at both the University of Waterloo studying Computer Science
+- I'm a student at both the University of Waterloo studying Computer Science and Bioinformatics
-- I'm currently working on a Combinatorics and Optimization solver
+- I'm currently working on a Custom Blogging Markup Language
-- I'm looking for an internship for the summer of 2024
+- I'm looking for an internship for the summer of 2025
-- I love Formula 1, Mathematical Programming, and Graphic Design
+- I love Formula 1, Bioinformatics, and Graphic Design

 **Languages and tools I use!**
 <code><img height="20" src="https://raw.githubusercontent.com/github/explore/80688e429a7d4ef2fca1e82350fe8e3517d3494d/topics/python/python.png"></code>